Beta8397/FreightFrenzy71b/README.md

     - support for LED.
     - support for color sensor.
     - support for CRServo
-    - prompt user to configure robot before using programming mode.
+    - prompt user to configure robot before using programming cacheMode.
  * Provides ability to disable audio cues.
  * various bug fixes and improvements.